-Spring in Chicago not only brings warmer temperatures but also beautiful flowers in and around Chicago for those that want to enjoy being in nature or take photos for instagram.
+Spring in Chicago not only brings warmer temperatures but also beautiful flowers in and around Chicago for those that want to enjoy spending time outdoors or take photos for instagram.
 If you live in or are visiting Chicago this spring and googled “tulip fields near me” or “tulips in chicago” you are in the right place.
-There are several places to see tulips in Chicago and the suburbs which usually bloom around mid to late April.
+There are several places to see tulips in Chicago and the suburbs (which usually bloom around mid to late April and last until mid-May).
 If you are willing to drive a bit further, you can also find large tulip fields and festivals near Chicago that you can visit on a day trip.

 Best Places to See Tulips in and near Chicago

 Below is a list of the best places to see tulips in and near Chicago.
 I have included all the information you need to plan your visit, including addresses, dates and times, prices, activities as well as links to relevant websites.
 Note: Make sure to check the websites for most current information regarding safety precautions and to purchase tickets in advance (if required).

 Tulips in Chicago

 These are the best places to see tulips in the city.

 View this post on Instagram

 Every year tens of thousands of tulip bulbs are planted in the Michigan Avenue medians from Oak Street to Roosevelt Road.
 Read this article for more about the history of the tulips on Michigan Avenue.

 Although not as many as Michigan Avenue, you can also find some tulips on State Street in the Loop.
 There are some tulips on State Street between W Wacker Drive and Monroe – including right across the Chicago Theatre (a popular Chicago photo spot).